akanksha-raghav/To-Do-List/README.md

 # To-Do List

+A simple to-do list webapp based on Javascript.
 It's an intuitive and easy to use online Todo list, and Task Manager.
-It helps you to get organized, simplify your life, and to get things done.
-It focuses heavily on the UI aspect of the app with great visual clarity.
+It helps you to get organized, and to get things done.

 ## Built With